-The month of October features two birthstones - opal and pink tourmaline.
-You might be wondering, why does October have two birthstones?
-Originally, opal was the sole birthstone of the month, but some felt the gem was too feminine and not durable enough, so pink tourmaline was added.
+The month of October is one of the special months that features multiple birthstones.
+For October, there are two - opal and pink tourmaline.
+The obvious question is: why does October have two birthstones?
+Originally, opal was the sole birthstone of the month, but some felt the gem was too feminine and not durable enough for daily wear, so pink tourmaline was added.
 Now, the two are considered equal holders of the title of October’s birthstone.
 Do you have a preference for one of these gems over the other?
 Maybe you didn’t even know there were two!
 Read on to learn more about opals and pink tourmaline.

-Opals are best known for the variety of colors that they flash, though they often have a dominant overall color to them, known as the “background” color.
-They’re created from silica, which holds up to 20 percent water; as the water leaves the material, it creates cracks throughout.
-They’re technically considered mineraloids instead of minerals because they do not contain a crystal structure.
-Opals come in precious and common varieties.
+Opals are best known for the variety of colors that they flash in the light, though they often have a dominant overall color to them, known as the “background” color.
+They’re created from silica, which holds up to 20 percent water; as the water leaves the material, it creates cracks throughout it.
+Opals are technically considered mineraloids instead of minerals because they do not contain a crystal structure and they come in precious and common varieties.
 Precious opals are the stones that show a rainbow of colors, known as iridescence.
 White and gray are the most common background colors of the opal, but it also comes in green and virtually every other color.
 The rarest background color of an opal is black.
 Common opals are also very pretty, though they’re often mistaken for quartz and lack the iridescent color of precious opals.

 In Roman times, opals were considered the best of all gems because they contain the colors of every other stone within them; they’ve even received the nickname “the Queen of all gems.”
 Opals were also thought to be symbols of hope and love.
 No two opals are the same; each have their own unique pattern of colors and shapes.